 The chip contains two UARTs, based on the VL16C450 Megacell core.
 Each of these UARTs share a common baudrate clock, which is the XTAL1 input (18.432 MHz) divided by ten.
+The 18.432 MHz) divided by ten.
 The 18.432 MHz signal is shared with the keyboard controller, which divides it by three to get an approximate 6 MHz reference clock.
-Please refer to the VL16C450 data sheet for the register descriptions for the UARTs.
+Please refer to the VL16C452B data sheet for the register descriptions and timing parameters for the UARTs.